mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 This thesis utilizes three primary datasets: BuildCross, ISAdetect, and CpuRec.
 The BuildCross dataset is a novel contribution developed for this thesis, and its development discussed in \autoref{developing-a-custom-dataset}.
 ISAdetect and CpuRec datasets are sourced from previous work in software reverse engineering.
 These datasets contain samples of binary programs from a variety of different \acp{ISA}.
 Architectures vary in their similarity regarding features such as endianness, word size, and instruction width, and our model development focuses on the ability to reliably detect architectural features independent of the specific \ac{ISA}.
 The choice of datasets is therefore motivated by architectural diversity, with the goal of reducing potential correlations between groups of \acp{ISA} and the features we aim to detect.
 Additionally, since binary programs are not human-readable, errors and inconsistencies in the data are difficult to uncover.
 We rely on accurate labeling of the datasets to ensure reliable results.
 Based on our search for fitting datasets, we have found that the combination of ISAdetect and CpuRec datasets strikes an optimal balance between the number of architectures represented and the volume of training data available, and they complement each other in a way that aligns with our research objectives.

-#### ISADetect
+#### ISAdetect

-The ISAdetect dataset is the product of a master's thesis by Sami Kairajärvi and the resulting paper: "ISAdetect: Usable Automated Detection of CPU Architecture and Endianness for Executable Binary Files and Object Code" [@Kairajarvi2020].
+The ISAdetect dataset is the product of a master's thesis by Sami Kairajärvi and the resulting paper _ISAdetect: Usable Automated Detection of CPU Architecture and Endianness for Executable Binary Files and Object Code_ [@Kairajarvi2020].
 One of their key contributions is providing, to our knowledge, the most comprehensive publicly available dataset of binary programs from different \acp{ISA} to date.
-All program binaries were collected from Debian Linux repositories, which were selected according to the author because the Debian distribution is a trusted project that has been ported to a wide variety of \acp{ISA}.
+All program binaries were collected from Debian Linux repositories, a choice motivated by the Debian distribution being a trusted project that has been ported to a wide variety of \acp{ISA}.
 This resulted in a dataset consisting of 23 different architectures.
-Kairajärvi et al. also focused on addressing the dataset imbalances forund in previous research, such as Clemens' work, with each architecture containing approximately 3,000 binary program samples [@Clemens2015]. \autoref{table:isadetect} lists the \acp{ISA} present in ISADetect and their architectural features.
+Kairajärvi et al. also focused on addressing the dataset imbalances found in previous research, such as Clemens' work, with each architecture containing approximately 3,000 binary program samples [@Clemens2015]. \autoref{table:isadetect} lists the \acp{ISA} present in ISAdetect and their architectural features.

-Table: \acp{ISA} present in ISADetect dataset \label{table:isadetect}
+Table: \acp{ISA} present in ISAdetect dataset \label{table:isadetect}

 | ISA        | Endianness | Word size | Instruction width |
 | ---------- | ---------- | --------- | ----------------- |